Skip to main content

 Update: Guidance on Notify MHRA about a clinical investigation for a medical device

-The guidance provides Information on how to notify the MHRA to carry out a clinical investigation for medical devices.
+The guideline provides Information on how to notify the MHRA to carry out a clinical investigation for medical devices.

 As part of the process to obtain UKCA, CE, or CE UKNI marking for your medical device, need to conduct a clinical investigation.
-And must notify the MHRA at least 60 days before starting the investigation.
+And is required to notify the MHRA at least 60 days before starting the investigation.

 Update: Guidance on Chapter 10 – general advice on vigilance – electronic cigarette devices and refill containers – Great Britain